k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 <img src="../images/option_set_mtable_ex.png" />

-Starting from Fabric V8.3.1, the **OPTION_SET** classification is assigned to this field, unless it has already been classified.
-In the Catalog Settings, the OPTION_SET classification is mapped to the **RandomOptionSet** Actor for masking and synthetic data generation.
-The actor randomly selects a value from the catalog_field_option_set MTable, based on the input data platform, schema, dataset, class and field.

-To identify fields with limited distinct values, consider these guidelines:

-1. Ensure the field is non-PII to comply with privacy regulations and avoid the exposure of sensitive data.

-2. The number of distinct values should be below either a plugin’s threshold (e.g., 0.05) or the Absolute Threshold input parameter, which defaults to 15.

-Additional rules apply based on the **plugin input parameters**, as explained below.

-#### Property Name
+The plugin's input parameters are described below:

-The property that will be created on a field if the plugin returns true.
+* ```propertyName``` is a column's property that should be created by the plugin on a field if the plugin returns true.
 By default, the property is named `optionSet`.

-#### Absolute Threshold

-This parameter defines the absolute threshold number of distinct values.
-If the relative number of distinct values per field, found in a data sample, exceeds the plugin’s threshold (0.05), it is then validated against the absolute threshold (15).
+* ```absoluteThreshold``` defines the maximum number of distinct values allowed.
+If the proportion of distinct values in a sample exceeds the plugin’s threshold (0.05), the plugin checks the count against this absolute value (15).
 For example:

-* The sample size is 100 and a field includes 10 distinct values, thus the proportion of distinct values equals to 0.1.
-This figure exceeds the plugin's threshold (0.05).
-* In this case, the result is validated against the absolute threshold to verify whether it qualifies as an **Option Set**.
-* Since 10 distinct values are below the absolute threshold (15), the field qualifies as an **Option Set**.
+  * In a sample of 100 records, a field has 10 distinct values (0.1 proportion).
+While 0.1 exceeds the 0.05 threshold, the field still qualifies as an **Option Set** because 10 is less than the **Absolute Threshold** (15).

-#### Field Type Include List

-This parameter controls which field data types are considered when checking for distinct values.
+* ```fieldTypeIncludeList``` controls which field data types should be analyzed.

-By default, ```fieldTypeIncludeList``` is set to STRING and INTEGER.
-The valid values are STRING, INTEGER, REAL, DATETIME, DATE and BOOLEAN.
+  * By default, ```fieldTypeIncludeList``` is set to STRING and INTEGER.

-#### Field Name Include List
+  * Supported values are: STRING, INTEGER, REAL, DATETIME, DATE and BOOLEAN.

-This parameter allows to set up an override list of field names.
-These fields will be included in the plugin's validation algorithm, even if they are identified as PII or belong to a small table (see the ```minSampleSize``` property).
+* ```fieldNameIncludeList``` is an override list of field names to be **included** in the plugin's validation algorithm, even if they are identified as PII or belong to a small table (see the ```minSampleSize``` property).

-#### Field Name Exclude List

-This parameter allows to set up an override list of field names.
-These fields will be excluded from the plugin's validation algorithm.
+* `fieldNameExcludeList` is an override list of field names to be **excluded** from the plugin's validation algorithm.

-#### Incremental Mode

-This parameter is introduced in Fabric V8.3.1.
-It defines whether the Option Set Analyzer plugin should be executed for the fields that already have the same property created by this plugin in a previous Discovery Job execution.
+* ```incrementalMode``` (introduced in Fabric V8.3.1) defines how the plugin handles fields analyzed in previous Discovery Job executions.
 It has the following modes:

-- ```"Keep All"``` (default) — if the plugin has already been executed for this field in a previous Discovery Job execution, do not invoke the plugin again (even if the field does not have the 'Option Set' property).
-The plugin will only be invoked for new fields.
+  * ```"Keep All"``` (default) — the plugin will not analyze the field that have already been analyzed in a previous Discovery Job execution (even if the field does not have the 'Option Set' property).
+The plugin will only analyze new fields.
-- ```"Keep Existing"``` — if the plugin has already been executed for this field in a previous Discovery Job execution and created a property, do not invoke it again.
-The plugin will only be invoked for new fields and for the fields without this property.
+  * ```"Keep Existing"``` — the plugin will not analyze the field that have already been analyzed in a previous Discovery Job execution and an 'Option Set' property was created for it.
+The plugin will analyze new fields and the existing fields that do not have this property.
-- ```"Evaluate All"``` — the plugin will be invoked for all fields.
+  * ```"Evaluate All"``` — the plugin will analyze all fields.

-#### Max String Length

-This parameter sets a limit on STRING size to prevent handling text files or complex structures within a field.
+* `maxStringLength` sets a limit on STRING size to prevent handling text files or complex structures within a field.
 The default value is 512 bytes.

-#### Min Sample Size

-This parameter allows to skip small tables by defining the minimum sample size required to determine whether a field qualifies as an **Option Set**.
+* `minSampleSize` allows to skip small tables by defining the minimum sample size required to determine whether a field qualifies as an **Option Set**.
 The default value is 100.

 ##